 So here you go, try and love them.

 2 tbsp neutral oil (like sunflower or grape seed)

 1 tsp salt (plus extra for boiling water)

 1 pound small strawberries, hulled and cut in half if not small

 sour cream and powdered sugar for serving

--to make the dough pour the flour into a large bowl. make a well in the center of the flour and crack the egg, pour the oil and sprinkle the salt. mix a little with a fork and then slowly add the water, just 1/2 cup at first. start to mix with your hands forming a dough. add more water if too dry and flour if too wet. flour your kneading surface well and knead the dough for 6-8 minutes until well incorporated and it looks like the gluten has formed well. keep adding flour as needed. place the dough ball on a well floured surface and cover with the mixing bowl you used before, let rest for about half an hour.
+– To make the dough pour the flour into a large bowl.
+Make a well in the center of the flour and crack the egg, pour the oil and sprinkle the salt.
+Mix a little with a fork and then slowly add the water, just 1/2 cup at first.
+Start to mix with your hands forming a dough.
+Add more water if too dry and flour if too wet.
+Flour your kneading surface well and knead the dough for 10-15 minutes until well incorporated and it looks like the gluten has formed well.
+Keep adding flour as needed.
+Place the dough ball on a well floured surface and cover with the mixing bowl you used before, let it rest for about half an hour.

--meanwhile prepare your strawberries. once they are cleaned and cut toss them gently in the powdered sugar. and set a big pot of salted water to boil. prepare a cutting board with flour.
+– Meanwhile prepare your strawberries.
+Once they are cleaned and cut toss them gently in the powdered sugar.
+Set a big pot of salted water to boil.
+Prepare a cutting board with flour.

--once they are ready plop them in the water, not more than 10 at a time. stir them a bit to make sure they don’t stick. when they float to the top they are ready, sometimes i let them sit at the top a bit longer to get a bit softer. strain them out with a slotted spoon into a strainer.
+– Once they are ready plop them in the water, not more than 10 at a time.
+Stir them a bit to make sure they don’t stick.
+After they float to the top let them cook another 5 minutes.
+Strain them out with a slotted spoon into a strainer.